-On the sunniest of days when you turn your face toward the sky and let the gentle rays of the sun softly stroke your face, have you ever taken a squinty-eyed peek at the great orb in the sky and noticed a circle of light emanating from our brightest star?
-That magical light is officially known as a halo.
+On a sunny day, when you turn your face toward the sky have you ever taken a squinty-eyed peek at the great orb in the sky and noticed the circle of light emanating around it?
+That magical light is known as a halo.

 It seems fitting that the world of fine jewellery adopted the same name, halo ring, to describe a setting that encircles a large centre gemstone with smaller, brightly cut gemstones.
 Over the years there have been many variations of this style of ring.
 Dating back to the 1700s jewellers used round diamonds as the centre stone and only slightly smaller diamonds or pearls as the halo.

 The halo ring increased in popularity during the Victorian era when engagement rings became a thing and have stayed with us ever since.
 However, it is the Art Deco era of the 1920s that the classic halo diamond ring rose to prominence.
 This art movement is known for its emphasis on symmetry and pattern and a good halo ring plays on these aspects thus creating a ring of divine proportions.